 Compliance & Reality

-Washington HOA Law Changes 2026: What Every Board Must Know — And How CommunityPay Turns Compliance Into a Competitive Advantage
+Washington HOA Law Changes 2026: What Every Board Must Know About SB 5129 and WUCIOA Compliance

-Effective January 1, 2026, significant changes to Washington state common-interest community law will go into force that will affect every homeowners association (HOA), condominium, and planned community in the state.
+Effective January 1, 2026, significant amendments to Washington state common-interest community law took effect, reshaping governance, transparency, and financial operations for every homeowners association (HOA), condominium, and planned community in the state.

-These changes stem from the Legislature's adoption of Senate Bill 5129 (SB 5129), which accelerates and expands key provisions of the Washington Uniform Common Interest Ownership Act ("WUCIOA," codified at RCW 64.90) to all common interest communities—well ahead of the previously scheduled 2028 phase-in.
+These changes stem from the Legislature's adoption of Senate Bill 5129 (SB 5129), which accelerates and expands key provisions of the Washington Uniform Common Interest Ownership Act ("WUCIOA," codified at RCW 64.90) to all common interest communities — well ahead of the originally scheduled 2028 phase-in.

 What the 2026 WUCIOA Changes Actually Do